 At Energy Smart Home Improvement, we believe that the attic is one of the most important areas of the home to insulate.
 Our team of building science professionals can install high-performance cellulose insulation in your attic, regardless of its current state.
 We'll work with you to come up with the best possible solution for reducing energy loss, taking your budget into consideration the entire way through.

 Because hot air rises, most heat loss in your home goes "Right through the roof"

 The greatest opportunity to achieve a more comfortable home and lower energy bills is in your attic.
 Experts estimate you can save as much as 40% on your heating and cooling bills by sealing air leaks and providing proper insulation levels.
 In our area that requires attic insulation values between R-49 and R-60 based on the EPA's Energy Star recommendations.
 (This means 17" to 21" of loose fill fiberglass or 13" to 16" of cellulose insulation based on Building Performance Institute standards.)

 Signs of inadequate attic insulation:

-Uneven temperatures in different room or different floors or residence
+- Uneven temperatures in different rooms or different floors of the residence